 Christ had two complete natures, divine and human.
-Thus, three substances constitute the Person of Christ: Infinite Divine Spirit, limited human physical, and limited human non-physical soul-spirit.
+So three substances constitute the Person of Christ: Infinite Divine Spirit, limited human physical, and limited human non-physical soul-spirit.
 Since Christ had two rational natures, divine and human (three substances) in one Person, He could simultaneously have two rational modes of awareness or consciousness, one unlimited and one limited, and, in addition, the ability to have a physical mode of consciousness.

-Christ, with His two rational modes of consciousness and single sense of self-awareness, walked perfectly with God the Father.
-The internal Trinitarian relation did and must remain constant and unbroken, but the limited activity and relationship with the Father grounded in His human mode of consciousness, which is not part of the intra-Trinitarian relationship, could cease and experience spiritual death.
+Christ, with His two rational modes of consciousness, walked perfectly with God His Father.
+The internal Trinitarian relation did and must remain constant, but the limited activity and relationship with the Father grounded in His human mode of consciousness, which is not part of the intra-Trinitarian relationship, could cease and experience spiritual death.
 This is what occurred with Christ on the cross.
 His human mode of consciousness ceased to be aware of active fellowship with the Father, which is spiritual death.